-1.
+1. **7/8 pts**

 Yes, there is evidence of imbalance.
 The logit model contains significant coefficients for two consumption months and 420_3, 43111_3, 4701.2_1.
 In the Quick Means test, all of the consumption variables had a t-statistic much larger than two, indicating that pre-trial consumption predicts placement into the treatment or control group.
 There were also several other variables that had t-statistics greater than two in the Quick Means test, which is further evidence that there is imbalance.